 Luxembourg is bordered by France and Germany, two of the best wine-producing countries in the world.
 But did you know Luxembourg has vineyards, too?

 Just over a half-hour by car or bus from Luxembourg City is the Moselle River valley where 16 million bottles of wine are produced every year.
 There’s lots of sparkling wine and other familiar varietals like Riesling and Chardonnay.
-Many of the wineries welcome visitors and offer tastings and tours where you can learn about the wine industry and history in Luxembourg and try some varietals you may not have had before.
+Many of the wineries in the Moselle River valley welcome visitors and offer tastings and tours where you can learn about the wine industry and history in Luxembourg and try some varietals you may not have had before.
 Two of my favorite experiences were visiting the 100-year-old caves where the wine is aged at Caves St Martin and enjoying a glass on the terrace overlooking the river at Bernard Massard.

 Take a walking tour